-Push notifications provide value to users.
-For example, users can receive:
+Push notifications may provide convenience and value to app users like:

-- Sports news right on their lock screen
+- Sports scores and news right on their lock screen

 - Promoting products or offers to increase sales